-- Represents the president in a district.

-- Ensures that the central government policies are carried out in the district.

-- Ensures law and order in a district.

-- Encourages good relationship between the people and the central government.
+- Represents the president in a district. - Ensures that the central government policies are carried out in the district. - Ensures law and order in a district. - Encourages good relationship between the people and the central government.

-- Monitors security in the district

-Duties of the district internal security officer (DISO)
+Duties of the district internal security